ClubCedille/Plateforme-Cedille/wiki/docs/en/learn-docker/docker-compose.md

 ## Summary

-Docker Compose simplifies the process of managing multi-container Docker applications by allowing you to define and run them
+Docker Compose simplifies the process of managing multi-container Docker applications by allowing you to define and run them.

+If your'e interested you could also check out the one of the [Cedille Club's GitHub Actions workflow configuration file](https://github.com/ClubCedille/point-virgule/blob/master/.github/workflows/main.yml).
+GitHub Actions is a CI/CD service provided by GitHub, allowing you to automate the build, test, and deployment of your code.